Touchstone Talks: Ep 3 - What's Your Number?

 and your workouts.

-What's your what's your playbook and
+what's your what's your playbook

-what's your practice workouts look like.
+and what's your practice workouts

 So those two things combined.